roblim/zmk/docs/docs/behaviors/caps-word.md

 ## Summary

-The caps word behavior behaves similar to a caps lock, but it will automatically deactivate at the end of a word.
+The caps word behavior behaves similar to caps lock, but it will automatically deactivate at the end of a word.
 This is useful for typing single words in all capitals, such as abbreviations or identifiers in code.
-This is especially useful for smaller keyboards using [mod-taps](/docs/behaviors/mod-tap), where it can help avoid repeated alternating holds when typing words in all caps.
+This is especially useful for smaller keyboards using [mod-taps](/docs/behaviors/mod-tap) for shift, where it can help avoid repeated alternating holds when typing words in all caps.

-When caps word is active, Shift is added to capitalize letters and change `-` to `_`.
-Caps word deactivates at the end of a word, that is when any key is pressed other than alphanumeric characters, `MINUS`, `UNDERSCORE`, `BACKSPACE`, or `DELETE`.
+When caps word is active, shift is added to capitalize letters.
+Caps word deactivates at the end of a word, that is when any key is pressed other than alphanumeric characters, `UNDERSCORE`, `BACKSPACE`, or `DELETE`.
 It also deactivates if the caps word key is pressed again, or when the keyboard is idle for 5 seconds.

 ### Behavior Binding